okx/okexchain-docs/docs/developers/FAQ.md

 # FAQ for developers

-## 1.how to solve the error of mismatch transaction hash when using `ethers.js`.
+## how to solve the error of mismatch transaction hash when using `ethers.js`.

 ### Solution
 * install the package of `exchain-etherjs`(which was released by team of ExChain ) via npm
 ```shell script